srid/haskell-template/README.md

 ## Tips

-- Run `nix flake update` to nixpkgs and other flake inputs.
+- Run `nix flake update` to update all flake inputs. nixpkgs is pinned to a specific a rev, which you can advance to the latest rev reported in [status.nixos.org](https://status.nixos.org).

 ## Alternatives